c0dzilla/paxos-playground/README.md

 ```console
 codzilla@hogwarts:~/Projects/paxos-playground$ ./paxos_exec
 ```
 3. (Optional) If you wish to play with cluster configurations, the `main` entry-point is defined in *node.cc*.
 It has a demo configuration of 5 nodes and 2 proposers.
-The network delays and node partitions are simulated inside `Node::HandleProposal` and `Node::SendAcceptReqs`.
+The network delays and node partitions are simulated inside `Node::HandleProposal` and `Node::HandleAcceptReqs`.

 ## Credits